 On November 1, 2008, Commander Reese was transferred to the First District as the Assistant Commander.
 Within the boundaries of the First District are the United States Capitol, The White House, The United States Supreme Court, various Secretaries of federal agencies, and the Central Business District of Washington, DC.
 The calls for service within the First District are double compared to the other police districts within the Metropolitan Police Department.

 On January 7, 2011, Commander Reese was promoted to the rank of Commander and transferred to the Second District.

 Commander Reese has attained a Bachelor of Science Degree from Indiana State University, Master Degrees from the University of the District of Columbia and The Johns Hopkins University.
 He is a graduate of the FBI National Academy and currently serves as the Past President on the DC Alumni Chapter Executive Board of the FBI National Academy Associates.
-Inspector Reese has attended numerous training from federal and local agencies as well as creating partnerships with major corporations to investigate property crimes.
-Commander Reese is in the final phase of the Executive Leadership Program hosted by the Center for Homeland Defense at the Navy Post Graduate School in Monteray, California.
+Commander Reese has attended numerous training from federal and local agencies as well as creating partnerships with major corporations to investigate property crimes.
+Commander Reese is in the final phase of the Executive Leadership Program hosted by the Center for Homeland Defense at the Navy Post Graduate School in Monterey, California.